family dispute arbitration in Ringgold, Georgia 30736

 In the quiet town of Ringgold, Georgia 30736, the Miller family found themselves entrenched in a bitter arbitration battle over their late patriarch’s estate.
 What started as a simple family disagreement soon turned into a grueling war of wills that would test relationships and the limits of arbitration.

 David contested the will in October 2022, claiming that John had been under undue influence by Samantha and her husband, Mark, during his final months.
-According to David, John was “mentally incapacitated,” and the uneven split, as well as the sudden revision of the will to favor Samantha, raised red flags.
+According to David, John was mentally incapacitated,” and the uneven split, as well as the sudden revision of the will to favor Samantha, raised red flags.
 The family soon agreed to arbitration instead of costly and public court battles.

-The arbitration began in January 2023, overseen by retired Georgia Superior Court Judge Linda Hawkins, a respected arbitrator with years of experience in family disputes.
+The arbitration began in January 2023, overseen by retired Georgia Superior Court Judge the claimant, a respected arbitrator with years of experience in family disputes.
 Over a span of three contentious sessions, each side presented emotional testimonies.
 Samantha argued that her father had chosen her because she had taken on the role of caregiver in his final illness.
 Mark’s presence and influence were framed as supportive, not coercive.

 David, meanwhile, brought in medical records and affidavits from family friends who claimed John’s mental state was fragile and suggested the will should be invalidated in favor of an earlier version that split everything evenly.
 Tensions ran high as siblings aired private grievances, revealing years of unresolved resentment.